amandabledsoe/Lab2_NumberAnalyzer/README.md

-This is my solution for the C# .Net After-Hours boot camp Lab 2: Room Analyzer.
+This my solution for Lab 2 of the 2022 C# .NET After-Hours Boot Camp at Grand Circus.
 (In Progress)

 ## NUMBER ANALYZER - Decision Maker
 Objectives: User Input, Conditionals